apache/skywalking/docs/en/setup/backend/dynamic-config.md

 ```

 ## Dynamic Configuration Zookeeper Implementation
- ### Configure the dynamic configuration of skywalking server
 [Zookeeper](https://github.com/apache/zookeeper) is also supported as DCC(Dynamic Configuration Center), to use it, please configure as follows:

 ```yaml